-The page experience update will combine Core Web Vitals and existing User Experience ranking factors — such as Mobile Friendliness, Safe Browsing, HTTPS — into a new ranking factor category called "Search signals for page experience" as illustrated below:
+The page experience update will combine Core Web Vitals and existing User Experience ranking factors — such as Mobile Friendliness, HTTPS — into a new ranking factor category called "Search signals for page experience" as illustrated below:

 In short, Google will reward sites who provide a good user experience in its SERP.
 Not quite sure how your vitals are looking?
 Then check out our ultimate guide to Core Web Vitals!

 Do a quick check now, and be alerted when your Core Web Vitals go into orange or red!

 What to Expect from Core Updates and What You Can Do

 As these core updates are rolled out, expect some drops and gains and for your numbers to change frequently.
 But don’t freak out (or celebrate) too soon.
 As we said before, it could be a few weeks before we know the full extent of any of the updates, and even then, your outcomes may be reversed with the July update.

 Keep following SEO best practices, and don’t make any drastic changes to counter some of the trends you’re seeing.
 Making changes now is risky, and likely a waste of time because more often than not big ranking drops turn into big winners a few days later, and vice versa.

 If you want to make sure that the fluctuations you’re seeing aren’t caused by any technical mishaps, changes that were made or any other issues — go through our 13-step checklist.